-In these calculations, the origin was reset to the center of the distribution.
-Figs. 11(g-i) display the results for ε_3 using the JAM model at t=20 fm/c, considering particles sorted by rapidity or $p{\rm T}$.
-The time t=20 fm/c was chosen to allow spectators to distinguish themselves from the participants; the flow had not yet fully developed.
+in the particular rapidity slice of interest.
+Figures 11(g)-11(i) display the results for ε_3 using the JAM model at t=20 fm/c, considering particles sorted by rapidity or $p{\rm T}$.
+The time t=20 fm/c was chosen to allow spectators to distinguish themselves from the participants; the flow, which would dilute the spacial shape, was not yet fully developed.

-The trends in ε_3 are clearly reflected in the data, indicating that the initial geometry, as quantified by the eccentricity, provides the necessary shape to seed the $v_3\{\Psi_1\}$ observed in the data.
+The trends in triangularity, ε_3 , are clearly reflected in the data, indicating that the initial geometry, as quantified by the triangularity, provides the necessary shape to seed the $v_3\{\Psi_1\}$ observed in the data.
 The observed flow is a function of both the shape and the potential which we discuss next.

-C. Role of Mean Field Potentials
+C. Role of mean field potentials